 What is Midwest Regional Peer Review?

-Midwest Regional CAC.
-Peer Review sessions are moderated by a variety of CAC professionals from around the nation.
-The Midwest Regional Peer Review program utilizes Webex, a HIPAA-compliant web-conferencing platform.
+Midwest Regional CAC Peer Review sessions are moderated by a variety of CAC professionals from around the nation.
+The Midwest Regional Peer Review program utilizes Microsoft Teams, a HIPAA-compliant web-conferencing platform.

 Who can participate?

 Midwest Regional CAC peer review is available to medical providers and forensic interviewers.
-Over 1,000 CAC and MDT professionals from over 260 sites currently participate in the program!
+Over 1,000 CAC and MDT professionals from nearly 300 sites currently participate in the program!

 - What will I need to participate?

 - Access to a computer with high speed internet

 The Peer Review Program operates on the calendar year, January 1st through December 31st.
 Each month, there are twenty-nine Forensic Interview Peer Review sessions, four Medical Peer Review sessions, two SANE Peer Review sessions, and two sessions for Spanish Speaking Forensic Interview Peer Review.
 Also, we offer three sessions a year on Interviewing Individuals with Disabilities.
 This peer review is specifically designed to have interviews where the individual being interviewed has some type of disability.
 Participants can share and receive feedback regarding language use, advocacy issues and more.
 These sessions will have a moderator who has expertise in working with individuals with disabilities to provide that insight.